RAHenriksen/NGSNGS/README.md

 Contact: rasmus.henriksen@sund.ku.dk

 ## VERSION
-Next Generation Simulator for Next Generator Sequencing Data version 0.9.0,
+Next Generation Simulator for Next Generator Sequencing Data

 This article was [published](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btad041/6994180) in Oxford Academics as an application note the 20th of January 2023.